Digital Marketing Interview Questions

 Just like any job interview, you need to:

 - Research thoroughly on the company’s mission, products and services, customers, and competitors.
-(Don’t go asking what the company does!)
+(Don’t go into the interview asking what the company does!)

 - Look and dress presentably